A-Nitram/Jaxxa-Rimworld/README.md

 - Added Wireless power increase / decrease by 1000 options 0.04
 - Fixed Wireless Power Node not loading icons correctly after the game has been reset.
+- Fix to the starting Ammo of some types of Mortars
 ~~~

 ##License: